 The 3 Best Arena Dragging Patterns for Optimal Grooming

-When it comes to maintaining your arena surface, there are different dragging patterns and pieces of grooming equipment that can be used to complete proper grooming.
+When it comes to maintaining your arena surface, there are different arena drag patterns and pieces of grooming equipment that can be used to complete proper grooming.
 Some equipment options use coil tines, which are best for synthetic or fiber footings such as textile footing.
 While others use angled tines that can be set to certain depths to produce the perfect footing in arenas where there is sand or other additives like FoamFooting from yoga mats.

 1. Standard Pattern